Ashmore assets hit by equity fund losses

-The London-based manager (ASHM.L), which focuses on managing investments in emerging markets, also said in a statement on Thursday performance fees would likely fall versus the previous year's, helping to send its shares down more than 5 percent and making it the biggest FTSE 100 faller.
+The London-based manager, which focuses on managing investments in emerging markets, also said in a statement on Thursday performance fees would likely fall versus the previous year's, helping to send its shares down more than 5 percent and making it the biggest FTSE 100 faller.

 Ashmore is among the first UK fund managers to update the market on performance during the three months to end-June.